forrestwparker/portfolio/README.md

 ### Coding Portfolio for Forrest Parker
 ***

 These are the collection of coding projects to which I made a substantial contribution.
 In several cases, I am both the creator and sole contributor.
-The projects are arranged by language.

-Follow the links below for more details about the projects and my role in their development.
+Follow the links below to see more details about the individual projects and what role I played in their development.

 ***